creativetechnologylab/generative-ai-with-python/ollama.md

 ## Ollama and Python

 There are two ways you can talk with Ollama using Python.
 Start by creating a conda environment and naming it ollama.
 Open either the terminal or the Miniforge prompt.
-Create an environment with the command `conda create --name ollama python=3.10` and then activate the environment with the command `conda activate ollama`.
+Create an environment with the command `conda create --name gen-ai python=3.10` and then activate the environment with the command `conda activate gen-ai`.

 ### `ollama-python`